UMN-CMS/WR_Plotter/README.md

 ---

 ## Getting Started
-If you have cloned WrCoffea, and the WR_Plotter submodule is empty, run this from the WrCoffea repo
+If you have cloned WrCoffea and the WR_Plotter submodule is empty, run this from the WrCoffea repo
 ```bash
 git submodule update --init --recursive
 ```
-Alternatively, next time you can clone with
+Alternatively, next time clone the repo with the `--recursive` flag
 ```bash
 git clone --recursive git@github.com:UMN-CMS/WrCoffea.git
 ```